Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 At the very beginning, there is no `~/.kube` directory, and _nano_ editor should open an empty file.

-2. Create Kubernetes one-node cluster named `demo-cluster-1` with local container registry named `demo-registry`
+2. Create Kubernetes one-node cluster named `demo-cluster-1` with local container registry named `demo-registry`:

 ```
 k3d cluster create demo-cluster-1 --registry-create demo-registry:12345
 ```

-Creation takes about one minute
+Creation takes about one minute.

-3. See the cluster in the cluster list
+3. See the cluster in the cluster list:

 ```
 k3d cluster list
 ```

-4. Get the contents of the default `kubectl` configuration file
+4. Get the contents of the default `kubectl` configuration file:

 ```
 nano  ~/.kube/config